googlefonts/googlefonts.github.io/gf-guide/article.md

 ### Images

-Please refer to the [Promote yout font](./promotion.md) section of this Guide for a fully detailed information of these images.
-The following is a summarize of the main specification for the required images.
+Please refer to the [Promote your font](./promotion.md) section of this Guide for fully detailed information on these images.
+The following summarizes the main specifications for the required images.

 - Supported image formats: JPG, PNG, SVG, but there is a strong preference for JPG/SVG.
 JPEGs are optimized so that lower resolution images will be downloaded on smaller viewport sizes.
-- Max image size for SVG is 800 KB; for other formats, it is 1.75 MB (enforced by knowledge_graph.py GitHub workflow)
-- Width recommended: at least 1000px.
-No particular proportions are needed; the container will resize the image.
+- Max image size for SVG is 800 KB; for other formats, it is 1.75 MB (enforced by knowledge_graph.py GitHub workflow) The recommended width is at least 1000px.
+You don't need any particular proportions; the container will resize the image.
 - Resolution: 72dpi.

 ### Allowed HTML elements